-Location: SHS Prerequisite: Algebra I
+Prerequisite: Algebra I

-Engineering Drawing SCED Code: 21106 CTE Code: 8436 Grade Level: 11th -12th Credit: 1 and Design engineering drawings.
+Engineering Drawing and DesignSCED Code: 21106CTE Code: 8436Grade Level: 11thCredit: 1-12th-12th

+Students use graphic language for product design, technical illustration, evaluation of designs, and engineering drawings.
 They increase their understanding of drawing techniques learned in Technical Drawing and Design (8435/8434) and Architectural Drawing and Design (8437/8492).
 Students use computers, calculators, and descriptive geometry and adhere to established standards to solve design problems.
 They work in teams to design solutions for an identified need and to produce parts on a 3D printer.